TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

          cObject

    Description
-         Use this property to define a content object, which should be used as template file.
+         (Since TYPO3 6.1) Use this property to define a content object, which should be used as template file.
 It is an alternative to ".file"; if ".template" is set, it takes precedence.
 While any content object can be used here, the cObject FILE might be the usual choice.

 .. container:: table-row